webtrees/webtrees.github.io/_admin/performance.md

 webtrees can use two different PHP extensions to create thumbnail images - GD and ImageMagick.
 ImageMagick is much faster than GD, so you should install it if you can.
 See the FAQ entry for [thumbnails](https://webtrees.net/faq/thumbnails/)

+## Watermarks

+Watermarks discourage visitors from downloading public images on your site, and hot-linking to them.

+Adding watermarks to thumbnail images is resource intensive.
+If you do not need watermarks, you can disable this feature in the preferences for each tree.